baronet2/edm_reviews/README.md

 Maybe one day, when I have time to figure out how to use a relevant API for the song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Apr 1, 2022
+* Alok, Bastille - Run Into Trouble

+Radio-friendly pop track with groovy baseline and some more experimental sounds in the second half of the chorus

+* Curbi & Mike Cervello - Deja Vu *

+Base house with good variety from minimalist to more crowded-sounding parts in drop

+* Dimitri Vegas & Like Mike & Vini Vici & MATTN - Cafe Del Mar

+Psytrance remake of classic melody, no risks taken

+* Gryffin, One Republic - You Were Loved

+Decent radio-friendly pop track, acoustic and raw intro

+* Hardwell - Broken Mirror / Into The Unknown

+A spooky-sounding festival intro followed by a future rave track with a gradual buildup of energy

+* Jack Wins - Queen

+House beat with lyrics from Billy Ocean's Caribbean Queen repeated on top

+* Lucas & Steve, Marf - Give Me Your Love *

+Medley of Mike Williams and Avicii's sounds in Lucas & Steve's niche style

+* Martin Garrix, Mesto - Limitless *

+Mesto-sounding drop but with more bass house influence, festival-oriented but enjoyable in other settings too

+* Will Sparks - Say It Again *

+Somewhere between bass house and psytrance or bigroom, energy just right

+* Justin Mylo & Jay Mason - Used to be Better

+Future bounce track with confusingly aggressive sections

+* Julian Jordan & Alan Shirahama - Facts

+Julian Jordan's usual bass house song, nothing too special

+* Sofi Tukker - Kakee

+Western-sounding guitar riff underneath foreign lyrics, not super danceable

+* Flume & Caroline Polachek - Sirens *

+Very high vocals with Flume's unique sound design shining through, an unusual rhythm that is out-of-place at first but gradually brings the song together

+* Diplo & Miguel - Don't Forget My Love (John Summit Remix) *

+An energetic yet melodic house remix that I can see being played in a lot of sets

 ### Mar 25, 2022

 + Alesso - Only you